-The main data source for this study has been the recently deployed Spanish National Seismic Network, installed and run by the Instituto Geográfico Nacional (IGN).
+[6] The main data source for this study has been the recently deployed Spanish National Seismic Network, installed and run by the Instituto Geográfico Nacional (IGN).
 The IGN operates over 30 broadband stations in the Iberian Peninsula and surrounding regions (Figure 1).
-We also used stations from the Western Mediterranean Seismic Network (WM), operated by the Real Instituto y Observatorio de la Armada (ROA) and the Universidad Complutense de Madrid (UCM) in cooperation with GEOFON, together with other stations in the region that are part of global networks (Figure 1).
-Other regional networks also operate broadband stations in the Iberian Peninsula, but have not been included in this study to avoid overweighting certain regions that are already adequately covered.
+We also used stations from the Western Mediterranean Seismic Network (WM) together with other stations in the region that are part of global networks (Figure 1).
+Other regional networks also operate broadband stations in the Iberian Peninsula, but have not been included in this study to avoid overweighting those regions.

-The methodology used here is very similar to traditional surface-wave tomography using dispersion measurements [e.g. Ritzwoller and Levshin, 1998] except that the group velocity measurements are not obtained from earthquake waveforms, but from interstation Green's functions generated by cross-correlation of seismic ambient noise.
+[7] The methodology used here is very similar to traditional surface-wave tomography using dispersion measurements [e.g., Ritzwoller and Levshin, 1998] except that the group velocity measurements are not obtained from earthquake waveforms, but from interstation Green's functions generated by cross-correlation of seismic ambient noise.
 The processing of seismic ambient noise data to obtain dispersion measurements involves several steps that are described in detail by Bensen et al. [2007] and are only briefly summarized here.